 I was a Partner/Shareholder with the West Palm Beach and Ft.
 Pierce Florida law firm of Richeson & Coke, P.A., which was an AV Preeminent rated firm (peer ranking at the highest level of professional excellence), until the partners (including me) closed the firm.
 Rather than being bought out by one of the larger employment law firms, I decided to open my own law firm and I continue to practice all types of labor and employment law exclusively representing management (employers), including both private employers, as well as Florida municipalities and school districts.

 I have co-authored one of the country's leading legal treatise on Florida Employment law, and I have also co-authored a LexisNexis Expert Commentary in this field of work and, for seventeen years, I have been a contributing author and editor for two leading labor and employment law hornbooks.

 I have been listed in Florida Super Lawyers since 2009 and I am a frequent employment law presenter and am a nationally recognized speaker and an invited guest lecturer addressing employment law and human resource issues with over thirty universities, including Harvard, Cornell, NYU, Notre Dame, Duke, Georgetown, Dartmouth and University of California, Irvine.

 I am a "double Gator," having graduated from the University of Florida both for my undergraduate degree, as well as the UF College of Law.

-Because my labor & employment law firm represents employers throughout Stuart, Palm City, and Jensen Beach, I am a member of the Martin County Bar Association’s Employment Law Committee.
+My labor & employment law firm represents employers throughout Stuart, Palm City, and Jensen Beach, and I was chosen to be the 2018 Martin County Bar Association's Labor & Employment Law Committee Chairman.
 I previously served on the Florida Bar Labor & Employment Law Section’s Wage and Hour Administration Liaison subcommittee.

 Although laws against age discrimination have existed for decades, ageism persists and is more prevalent in certain industries, such as technology, says David Miklas, an attorney who specializes in management, labor, and employment law.